owncast/owncast.github.io/docs/api/activitypub.md

 3. It checks that your key's owning domain is **not** on the instance's blocked-domains list and that the actor itself is not blocked.
 4. It verifies the signature, trying the stated algorithm and then falling back to `rsa-sha256` and `rsa-sha512`.
 5. It verifies the `Digest` header against the request body.
+6. If your request carries a parseable `Date` header, it must be close to the server's clock: a date more than 1 hour in the past or more than 1 hour in the future is rejected.
+This bounds replay of captured, validly-signed requests.
+A missing or unparseable `Date` skips the check.

 In practice this means: sign `(request-target) host date digest` with an RSA key, publish that key in your actor's `publicKey` field, include a SHA-256 `Digest`, and serve your actor over HTTPS.